 If you can check all these items off, pat yourself on the back.
 You're well on your way to creating and maintaining a strong brand.

 If not, then your brand needs more work.
 You should consider getting your team together, preferably away from your place of work to discuss and arrive at some conclusions.
 You need to be crystal clear and concise.
 Use simple, easy to understand language with no ambiguity.

 In particular focus on the first 3 items in the checklist.
 Once they're firmly established everything else should flow more easily.

 e-see® can help you develop and document your brand standards and brand guidelines.
 Our e-see® Brand File Manager software is the easiest way to consistently deliver your brand identity.
 Contact us for advice or assistance.

 Hopefully your brand is established on good foundations and is growing well.

+We're sending out emails about each item in the checklist.
 Like a to see all emails in the Good Brand Checklist series (as they are sent out), view them here: